mail us | mail this page

 When initiating syncrepl replication there are two possible strategies:

 1. Do nothing.
 After configuring the consumer there is no need to do anything further.
-The initial sychronization request will synchronize the replica from an empty state.
-Where the DIT is very large this may take an unacceptably long period of time.
+The initial synchronization request will synchronize the replica from an empty state.
+However, where the DIT is very large this may take an unacceptably long time.

 2. Load an LDIF copy of the replica from the provider using slapadd before starting the replication.
-Depending on how this is done the initial synchronization may be minimal or non-existant.
-The following instructions itemize such a process when using a provider running OpenLDAP 2.2+ and assume that the provider has been configured for replication:
+Depending on how this is done the initial synchronization may be minimal or non-existent.
+The following shows such a process when using a provider running OpenLDAP 2.3+ and assumes that the provider has been configured for replication:

 1. Save an LDIF copy of the provider's DIT (using a Browser or even slapcat if using a BDB or HDB backend).
 There is no need to stop the provider since any inconsistencies during the saving process or between the state when the DIT was saved and loaded into the consumer will be resolved during initial synchronization.